Santa was standing right in the bedroom!

 By Willard Boschman – Saskatoon, Sask.

 On Dec.
 24, 1946, my brother Arnold was 11 years old, Marvin was 10, I was eight, my sister Lola was four, and James was two.
-We lived at a country school called Neuhoffnung where my dad, John, was the teacher.
+We lived at a country school called Neuhoffnung.
+My dad, John, was the teacher.
 This school was seven miles south of Langham and about 15 miles west of Saskatoon.

-Christmas Eve found all us kids in bed upstairs (in the same room) by about 11 p.m., which was very late for us, but due to all the excitement, it was hard to get sleepy at the usual time.
+Christmas Eve found us kids in bed upstairs by about 11 p.m.
+It was very late for us, but due to all the excitement, it was hard to get sleepy at the usual time.

-Around midnight or later we were awakened by strange noises and when we finally came out of the fogginess of deep sleep, there was Santa Claus right in our bedroom.
+Around midnight or so, we were awakened by strange noises and when we finally came out of the fogginess of deep sleep, there was Santa Claus, standing right in our bedroom.

 He turned and waived to the window

 My Mom, Edith, was also there.
-Santa waltzed around the room a few times, did some Ho-Ho-Ho-ing, asked us if we had been good boys and girls.
-He wished us a Merry Christmas, gave mom a big hug and a kiss, and he was gone.
+Santa waltzed around the room a few times, did some Ho-Ho-Ho-ing, asked us if we had been good children.
+He wished us a Merry Christmas, gave mom a big hug and a kiss, and was gone.

 We were back under the covers, basking in the glow of what had just happened when we heard bells ringing and more Ho-Ho-Ho-ing outside.
-We all rushed to the one window and there was Santa leaving the yard driving Pat hitched to the stoneboat and a huge bag beside him.
+We rushed to the window and saw Santa leaving the yard, driving Pat, who was hitched to the stoneboat.
+He had huge bag beside him.

 I often think back to that night and marvel at all the effort dad put into that late night escapade.
-Just imagine having to harness and later unharness and put away the horse, finding and donning the Santa Claus suit, finding and stuffing a huge bag with ‘gifts,’ bells ringing somehow loud enough to get us to the window!
+Just imagine having to harness (and later unharness and put away) the horse, finding and donning the Santa suit, and finding and stuffing a huge bag with ‘gifts,’ bells ringing somehow loud enough to get us to the window!

 It was truly a magical Christmas that year.